At the University of Melbourne, we’re committed to providing educational opportunities and support for students from a range of backgrounds.

 Special entry scheme for graduate study

-The special entry scheme for graduate study provides special consideration in admission courses at the University of Melbourne for people who may have been restricted due to their financial, geographical, cultural, health, or personal circumstances.
+The Graduate Access Melbourne, a special entry scheme for graduate study provides special consideration in admission courses at the University of Melbourne for people who may have been restricted due to their financial, geographical, cultural, health, or personal circumstances.

 Are you rural?

-You may be eligible for Access Grants Melbourne or special consideration.
-You are eligible for this category if you resided in a rural area for at least five years (consecutive or cumulative) from the commencement of primary school.
+You may be eligible for Graduate Access Melbourne for special consideration.
+You are eligible for this category if you resided in a rural area for 5 years (consecutive) or 10 years (cumulatively), from birth.
 A rural or isolated area is defined as an area with an Australian Standard Geographic Classification of: RA2, RA3, RA4 or RA5.
 If you are based in Victoria this essentially means anywhere outside of Melbourne or Geelong.
 The Department of Health and Ageing uses this categorisation system for a number of programs related to medical practice in Australia.
 You qualify for a rural background if you resided in a rural area for at least five years (consecutive or cumulative) from the commencement of primary school.
 You can check the classification of your address on the Department of Health and Ageing website.